daniel-marcus/neuralnetvis/README.md

 - Only _Sequential_ models are supported
 - Supported layer types: _Dense_, _Conv2D_, _MaxPooling2D_, _Flatten_, and _Dropout_

-## Folder Structure (src)
+## Folder Structure

 ```
+├── src
-├── app/             # Layout and pages for the Next.js App Router
+│   └── app/             # Layout and pages for the Next.js App Router
-├── components/      # Main UI components
+│   └── components/      # Main UI components
-├── contents/        # Lessons and specific UI elements for lessons
+│   └── contents/        # Lessons and specific UI elements for lessons
-├── data/            # Dataset definitions and all logic related to loading and storing datasets
+│   └── data/            # Dataset definitions and all logic related to loading and storing datasets
-├── model/           # Everything related to TensorFlow.js and ML: model creation, training, activations, weights and biases
+│   └── model/           # Everything related to TensorFlow.js and ML: model creation, training, activations, weights and biases
-├── neuron-layers/   # Here is where the current state get's poured into layers of neurons
+│   └── neuron-layers/   # Here is where the current state get's poured into layers of neurons
-├── scene/           # Everything related to rendering the model with three.js
+│   └── scene/           # Everything related to rendering the model with three.js
-├── store/           # A global Zustand store for UI settings and scoped stores for every scene
+│   └── store/           # A global Zustand store for UI settings and scoped stores for every scene
-├── utils/           # Everything else
+│   └── utils/           # Everything else
 ```

 ## Resources, Inspirations, and Credits